yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

 - danger
   - peril: [ C/U ] danger, or something that is dangerous
     - _[ U ] The president said that we are entering a time of great peril._
+- determined
+  - feisty: adj. active, forceful, and full of determination
+    - _He launched a feisty attack on the government._
+    - _She’s a feisty kid who is not afraid to challenge authority._
 - difficulty
   - predicament: _FORMAL_ an unpleasant or confusing situation that is difficult to get out of or solve
     - _With no money and no job, he found himself in a real predicament._